 Fawn Fritzen is a singer and songwriter from Whitehorse, Yukon.
 She embodies Canada’s diversity with her mixed cultural roots of Chinese, French, and German and performs in four languages.
 She has lived and performed all over the country, including all three of Canada’s northern territories.

-Tim Tamashiro (host of CBC Radio's national jazz program Tonic) has called Fawn “one of Canada’s top swingers” and she is the winner of the 2014 Julian Award of Excellence for Emerging Jazz Artists.
+Tim Tamashiro (former host of CBC Radio's national jazz program Tonic) has called Fawn “one of Canada’s top swingers” and she is the winner of the 2014 Julian Award of Excellence for Emerging Jazz Artists.
 With her rich voice and warm stage presence, Fawn draws elements of roots, gospel, and pop into her singing.
 Her second album, Pairings (consisting of voice+instrument duets) is the result of collaborations with some of the best Canadian jazz musicians, such George Koller, Reg Schwager, and Juno-award winning pianist David Restivo.